top of page

 • Copenhagen City Art Museum

-• National Museum in Oslo
+• National Museum of Art, Architecture and Design, Oslo

 • Bavarian State Painting Collections